 PPHA 32300Principles of Microeconomics and Public Policy I *100

-PPHA 32400Principles of Microeconomics and Public Policy II *100
+PPHA 32400Principles of Microeconomics for Public Policy II *100

 Other Social Science Electives